France braces for violence in new wave of pension protests | Politics

 - France

-France's government unfurled ramped-up security measures and warnings that violent demonstrators intend “to destroy, to injure and to kill'' as trade unions launched a new flurry of marches and strikes on Tuesday against pension reforms that have triggered an intense months-long firestorm of protest.
+Protests and strikes against unpopular pension reforms kicked off again Tuesday across France, with police security ramped up against feared violence and government warnings that radical demonstrators intend “to destroy, to injure and to kill.''
+Fears that violence could mar the demonstrations prompted what Interior Minister Gérald Darmanin described as an unprecedented deployment of 13,000 officers, nearly half of them concentrated in the French capital.

-Fears that violence could mar demonstrations planned across the country prompted what Interior Minister Gérald Darmanin described as an unprecedented deployment of 13,000 officers, nearly half of them concentrated in the French capital.
+In Paris, striking railway workers with burning flares and flags invaded and blocked train tracks serving one of the capital's main stations, Gare de Lyon.

-He said that more than 1,000 “radical'' troublemakers, some from overseas, could latch on to planned peaceful marches in Paris and other cities.
+But police were braced for violence later in the day.
+The interior minister said more than 1,000 “radical'' troublemakers, some from overseas, could latch on to marches planned in Paris and elsewhere.

 Union leaders and political foes of President Emmanuel Macron blame his government for protest violence that has flared in recent weeks, saying his pension reforms are sparking it.
 Critics also allege that police officers are using excessive force against protesters.
 A police oversight body is investigating multiple claims of wrongdoing by officers.